ppy/osu-wiki/news/2025/2025-01-13-tournament-committee-applications-now-open.md

 ## Why join us?

 - **Make a Difference:** Your efforts will directly impact the quality and success of the osu! tournament community.
-- **Develop Skills:** Gain experience in event management, teamwork, and leadership.
+- **Develop Skills:** Gain experience in management, teamwork, and leadership.
 - **Connect with the Community:** Work alongside other passionate community members and make lasting friendships and connections.

 To join the TC, you must meet the following minimum criteria: